 - 1. A self-governing unit shall constitute one electoral district for Mayoral elections. - 2.
-For the election of the Mayor of the capital of Georgia Tbilisi, Tbilisi shall be one electoral district comprising the electoral districts set up under Article 156(1) of this Law.
+For the election of the Mayor of the capital of Georgia Tbilisi, Tbilisi shall be one electoral district comprising the

 Article 167 -Registering Mayoral candidates and determining their serial numbers